TauferLab/ANACIN-X/README.md

 ./install_all.sh --mpi mpich
 ./install_all.sh --without-callstack
-./install_all.sh --skip-mpi-install --mpi openmpi
+./install_all.sh --skip-mpi-install --mpi openmpi ./install_all.sh --accept-conda-tos
 ```

 Use `--skip-mpi-install` on clusters where MPI is provided by modules or the system.
 Load that MPI first so `mpicc` is available, then pass the matching `--mpi` value: `openmpi`, `mpich`, or `mvapich2`.

+Use `--accept-conda-tos` only if you agree to Anaconda's default channel Terms of Service.
+If you omit this option in an interactive terminal, the installer asks before accepting the terms when Conda requires it.
+In non-interactive runs, pass `--accept-conda-tos` or run Conda's `conda tos accept` commands manually before installation.

 `install_all.sh` calls `setup.sh` during the final build.
 Because `setup.sh` currently cleans and rebuilds `submodules/`, the installer stops if local submodule changes are present.
 Re-run with `--force-submodule-clean` only if those local submodule changes can be discarded.